TripathyM/url-shortener/README.md

 The backend, frontend, and database are hosted on [Render](https://render.com/), utilizing its free tier.
 Due to this, instances may spin down during periods of inactivity.
 You can access the website [here](https://bituly.onrender.com).
 Please note that it might take some time for the service to wake up from inactivity - a perfect opportunity to grab a cup of tea!

+The deployment is automated.
+Every commit which gets pushed to the main branch will be trigger the deployment on Render.
+If a commit gets pushed to the backend directory, then the backend pipeline is triggered on Render and so is the case for frontend.